The 25th Annual Putnam County Spelling Bee: Act 1

 While setting up for the spelling bee, moderator Rona Lisa Peretti has a flashback to when she won the Third Annual Spelling Bee, but is interrupted by the entrance of Chip Tolentino.
-The spellers are introduced as they enter and they sing about their anticipation of the bee ("The Twenty-Fifth Annual Putnam County Spelling Bee").
+The spellers are introduced as they enter, and they sing about their anticipation of the bee ("The Twenty-Fifth Annual Putnam County Spelling Bee").
 Rona calls up four audience participants and requests to speak privately to Olive Ostrovsky, who has not yet paid the entrance fee.
 After Olive reveals that her parents are not present and she arrived by bus, Rona decides to let the fee slide for the moment.
 She then introduces the official word pronouncer, Douglas Panch, and comfort counselor, Mitch Mahoney.
 Mitch leads the spellers in the Pledge of Allegiance with everyone speaking at different speeds.
 While Panch explains the rules, Rona gushes over what she loves about the bee ("The Spelling Rules / My Favorite Moment of the Bee 1").

 The spelling bee begins.
 Each time a speller is called, Rona shares a piece of information about them.
-When Leaf Coneybear is first called up, he has a flashback to when he got into the county bee on a lark.
+When Leaf Coneybear is first called up, he has a flashback that reveals he came in third in his local spelling bee and only qualified for the county bee because the winner and first runner up couldn't make it.
 His word is capybara, which he ends up spelling correctly while in a trance.
 Olive is shown to be shy and reserved, a result of her largely absent parents.
 She has come to love spelling by reading the dictionary in her home ("My Friend, the Dictionary").
 When William Barfée is called to spell for the first time, Rona describes his unusual technique – he spells the word out on the ground with his foot to get a visual before speaking it.
 After the audience spellers get easy words (except for the unlucky one who gets epicalyx), the cast spellers rant about how the element of luck makes the bee unfair ("Pandemonium").
 Logainne then gets cystitis, and is shown studying with her two often-arguing fathers in a flashback.
 When Leaf is called the second time, he reminisces about how his family calls him "dumb" ("I'm Not That Smart").